adamghill/dlite/docs/source/index.md

 # Introduction

 `dlite` creates `Web Components` and interactive web pages easily without the bloat of big frameworks.
-It can be effortlessly added into existing HTML pages to create reusable components for web applications. `dlite` is perfect for simple, but dynamic static sites or when you want to progressively upgrade a site without changing too much.
+It can be effortlessly added into existing HTML pages to create reusable components for web applications. `dlite` is perfect for simple, but dynamic static sites or when you want to progressively enhance a site without changing too much HTML.

+The [code](https://github.com/adamghill/dlite) is licensed as MIT.
+PRs and bug reports with failing tests are extremely appreciated.

 ## ⭐ Features